ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 -   **Compromising:** Finding a middle ground where both parties give up something to reach an agreement.
 This is a common and often effective approach, but it may not always fully satisfy everyone's needs.
 -   **Collaborating:** Working together to find a solution that meets everyone's needs.
 This is often the most effective but also the most time-consuming approach.
 It requires open communication, trust and a willingness to understand each other's perspectives.

-Understanding your own conflict style and recognising the styles of those you interact with, can help you tailor your approach to conflict resolution.
+Understanding your own conflict style, and recognising the styles of those you interact with, can help you tailor your approach to conflict resolution.

 ## Essential Skills for Healthy Conflict Resolution